-Although program elements-like outdoor expeditions or entrepreneurial ventures-align across all grade levels, Girl Scout Brownies and Juniors won't be doing the same activities as Girl Scout Seniors and Ambassadors.
-But with your support, they will get there!
+Although elements of the program-like outdoor expeditions or learning entrepreneurial ventures-are consistent across all grade levels, Girl Scout Brownies and Juniors won't be doing the same activities as Girl Scout Seniors and Ambassadors.
+But with your support, Girl Scouts will be ready for what comes when they get there!

-Girl Scout programming is designed to be progressive and it's what makes Girl Scouting fun and effective!
-By building on the knowledge and skills they gain year after year, your girls' confidence will grow exponentially, and they'll be eager to try new things and take on new challenges.
+Girl Scout programming is designed to be progressive and makes Girl Scouting fun and effective!
+By building on the knowledge and skills they gain year after year, your Girl Scouts' confidence will grow exponentially, and they'll be eager to try new things and take on new challenges.
 As a volunteer, you will cultivate a supportive, nonjudgmental space where your Girl Scouts can test their skills and be unafraid to fail.

-Keep in mind that progression drives success for your troop.
-In the following links, we've outlined some suggestions that will help you determine when your girls are ready for their next outdoor challenge, their next troop trip, or their next cookie-selling challenge.
+Keep in mind that progression drives success for your troop and consider that it is not about grade or age, but experience.
+Click on the following links for outlined suggestions that will help you determine when your Girl Scouts are ready for their next outdoor challenge, their next troop trip, or their next cookie selling challenge.